jwhitehorn/OnionRM/Readme.md

 ```

 ### Any
-The `ANY` operator compares a literally value for equality to any element in an array.
+The `ANY` operator compares a literal value for equality to any element in an array.

 ```js
 favorite_foods: orm.any('cookies')